-“Our goal is to put Holbrook Racing Engines and Watson Racing in the winner’s circle every chance we get.”
-2017 Racing season will be here before you know it – we will see you at the track.
+“Our goal is to put Holbrook Racing Engines and its’ customers in the winner’s circle every chance we get.”
+2018 Racing season will be here before you know it – we hope to see you at the track.

 FAST PACED: REDFORD MAN LIVES, BREATHES DRAG RACING